3b1b/manim/README.md

 [![Manim Discord](https://img.shields.io/discord/581738731934056449.svg?label=discord)](https://discord.gg/mMRrZQW)
 [![docs](https://github.com/3b1b/manim/workflows/docs/badge.svg)](https://3b1b.github.io/manim/)

-Manim is an animation engine for explanatory math videos.
-It's used to create precise animations programmatically, as seen in the videos at [3Blue1Brown](https://www.3blue1brown.com/).
+Manim is an engine for precise programatic animations, designed for creating explanatory math videos.

-This repository contains the version of manim used by 3Blue1Brown.
-There is also a community maintained version at https://github.com/ManimCommunity/manim/.
-To get help or to join the development effort, please join the discord.
+Note, there are two versions of manim.
+This repository began as a personal project by the author of [3Blue1Brown](https://www.3blue1brown.com/) for the purpose of animating those videos, with video-specific code available [here](https://github.com/3b1b/videos).
+In 2020 a group of devlopers forked it into what is now the [community edition](https://github.com/ManimCommunity/manim/), with a goal of being more stable, better tested, quicker to respond to community contributions, and all around friendlier to get started with.
+You can engage with that community by joining the discord.

+Since the fork, this version has evolved to work on top of OpenGL, and allows real-time rendering to an interactive window before scenes are finalized and written to a file.

 ## Installation
 Manim runs on Python 3.8.